|

 But Haldir, sword in his left hand, came up beside the drow and,

-using his superior size, caged him against the wall.
+using his superior size, caged him in against the wall.
 How

-do we know we can trust you? he demanded.
+do we know we can trust you? he hissed.

 He saved her before, said Valandil.
 When I